halide/Halide/README.md

 There is no 'make install' yet.
 If you want to make an install package, run 'make distrib'.

+If you wish to build Halide in a separate directory, you can do that like so:

+    % cd ..
+    % mkdir halide_build
+    % cd halide_build
+    % make -f ../Halide/Makefile

 If you wish to use cmake to build Halide, the build procedure is:

     % mkdir cmake_build